 02.03 Periodic Review and Approval – Policies and procedures are reviewed and updated at least annually to ensure any modifications are approved and implemented.

-02.05 Training and Orientation – New employee orientation / training and continuing education programs for existing employees are implemented to address the ethical, integrity, confidentiality, privacy, security and acceptable use standards developed by the MSP.
+02.06 Training and Orientation – New employee orientation/training and continuing education programs for existing employees are implemented to address the ethical, integrity, confidentiality, privacy, security, and acceptable use standards developed by the MSP.

 UCS Objective Summary and Purpose: The goal of the Confidentiality and Privacy Objective is to ensure the MSP has sufficient policies and procedures related to the protection and disclosure of Customer data, specifically protocols safeguarding confidentiality, privacy, geolocation of managed data (including external service provider managed data) and identification of applications utilized to deliver services.

-03.01 Employee Background Checks – Background checks are conducted on personnel in accordance with MSP policies and procedures.
+03.01 Employee Background Checks – Background checks are conducted on personnel following MSP policies and procedures.

 03.02 Employee Confidentiality and Privacy Acceptance – Employees are required to sign and attest to their understanding and adherence to MSP’s confidentiality and privacy policies.

-03.03 Data Classification and Encryption – Customer data classified as confidential or private is encrypted in accordance with applicable industry best practices or regulations.
+03.03 Data Classification and Encryption – Customer data classified as confidential or private is encrypted following applicable industry best practices or regulations.

 03.04 MSP Data Geolocation Disclosure– Policies and procedures are implemented to govern the identification and disclosure of the geolocation of managed data.

-03.05 External Service Provider Access Management – Access to the MSP’s and Customer’s information systems by an external service provider is granted on an as-needed basis.
-When granted, access is monitored, logged and reviewed in accordance with operational policies and procedures.
+03.06 External Service Provider Access Management – Access to the MSPs and Customers’ information systems by an external service provider is granted on an as-needed basis.
+When granted, access is monitored, logged, and reviewed following operational policies and procedures.

 UCS Objective Summary and Purpose: The goal of the Change Management Objective is to ensure the MSP has formalized change management policies and procedures that may include, if applicable, the modification of MSP and Customer configurations, capacity planning and patch management.
 Customer change management policies are documented based on the level of services delivered to the Customer by the MSP.

-04.01 Configuration Documentation – Configuration data for objects managed or monitored is documented based on level of service prior to management of the object.
+04.01 Configuration Documentation – Configuration data for objects managed or monitored is documented based on level of service before management of the object.

-04.02 Customer Categorization – Customers are adequately categorized and identified within the MSP’s systems.
+04.02 Service Level Categorization – Service levels are adequately categorized and identified within the MSP’s systems.

-04.03 Change Tracking – Modifications to Customer object configurations are documented to ensure changes are evaluated and approved by the Customer prior to implementation.
+04.04 Customer Change Tracking– Modifications to Customer object configurations are documented to ensure changes are evaluated and approved by the Customer before implementation.
 Configuration data is updated following implementation to reflect the current Customer configuration.

-04.05 Patch Management – Vendor supplied software and hardware patches are applied to managed objects and environments following standardized procedures.
-When applicable, patches are tested in a test environment and applied during planned or accepted maintenance windows.
+04.06 Patch Management – Vendor-supplied software and hardware patches are applied to managed objects and environments following standardized procedures.
+Critical patches are evaluated for issues before release, and applied during planned or accepted maintenance windows.
 Critical patches are applied as soon as possible to both Customer and internal environments.

 UCS Objective Summary and Purpose: The goal of the Service Operations Management Objective deals with how the MSP identifies and responds to IT related events that could impact services delivered to the Customer.
 In this UCS objective, the examination covers the MSP’s Network Operations Center (“NOC”), Trouble Ticketing systems and Service Desk operations specifically related to event management policies and procedures.

-05.01 Centralized Operations Center – A Managed Service/Network/Secure Operation Center (MSOC/NOC/SOC) is used to provide effective and secure monitoring and management of MSP and Customer managed environments.
+05.01 Centralized Operations Center – A Managed service/Network/Secure Operation Center (MSOC/NOC/NOC) is used to provide effective and secure monitoring and management of MSP and Customer managed environments.